AhmedEhabHM/Kanban_Board/README.md

 - HTML, CSS, JavaScript

 ##  Development Process
-One of the most exciting aspects of this project was our ability to complete it in just **two working days**.
+One of the most exciting aspects of this project was our ability to complete it in just **there working days**.
 Despite the time constraints, our team managed to stay well-organized and deliver a functional product efficiently.

 ##  What I Learned
 - **Teamwork & Leadership**: This was my first experience leading a team, and it was incredibly rewarding to see how collaboration and organization improved our efficiency.